 Physicians differ in their values and preferences for decisionmaking styles, and so do their patients.
-Only a few physicians inquired expressly about the values and preferences of patients for assuming responsibility in making decisions.
+Some physicians inquire expressly about the values and preferences of patients for assuming responsibility in making decisions.
 Just how a physician uses these proposed models of making decisions is a function of his or her personality and style of communication.
-Some physicians indicated that they intuited or guessed about their patient's preferences, based upon the kinds of questions patients asked.
-Sometime after being surveyed, physicians reported increased satisfaction about being able to be more "pro-active" in asking relevant questions themselves, and in identifying patient preferences.
-They had learned to differentiate levels of participation10, and had learned to elicit patient values, or to articulate their own preferences.
-One physician said, "this makes the practice of medicine more interesting and more fun."